dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 Here `AddHttpClient` has been called twice; once with the name 'github' and once without.
 The github specific client has some default configuration applied, namely the base address and two headers required to work with the GitHub API.

-The configuration function here will get called every time CreateClient is called, as a new instance of HttpClient is created each time.
+The configuration function here will get called every time ceateClient is called, as a new instance of `HttpClient` is created each time.

 To consume a named client in your code you can pass the name of the client to `CreateClient`.